/

 TypeScript

-TypeScript allows you to specify types for function parameters and return values.
+You can define types for function parameters and return values using TypeScript.

 function greet(name: string): string {